ptrck0/language-panel/README.md

 ```

 - Load your translations using artisan: `php artisan language-panel:import`.
-- Publish the configuration assets to further customize the options:
+- Publish the configuration assets to customize which functions of the panel
+can be used:
 `php artisan vendor:publish --tag=language-panel-config`.
 - Publish the translations if you would like to adjust them:
 `php artisan vendor:publish --tag=language-panel-lang`.